Skip to main content

 2030 3 Feb Tue 3–5 Feb (Tue–Thu)

-Many Hong Kong businesses — particularly in construction, manufacturing, and trade — observe an extended shutdown beyond the three General Holidays.
-A common pattern runs from Lunar New Year's Eve through Day 7 — effectively the eve plus the first full week.
+Many Hong Kong businesses — particularly in construction, manufacturing, and trade — shut down well beyond the three gazetted holidays.
+The common pattern runs from Lunar New Year's Eve through Day 7: the eve plus the entire first week.

-This extended shutdown is not a statutory requirement.
-It is not mandated by the General Holidays Ordinance, nor is it automatically included in standard government or private building contracts.
-It is an entrenched industry convention, driven primarily by labour migration patterns (many workers travel to Mainland China) and practical site management realities.
-Individual contracts may incorporate it through Special Conditions or Particular Conditions, but it is not universal.
+This is not a statutory requirement.
+It is an entrenched industry convention, driven by labour migration (many workers travel to Mainland China for family reunions) and the practical reality that construction sites and factories cannot operate at full capacity when a large share of the workforce is away.
+Individual contracts may incorporate the shutdown through Special Conditions, but it is not universal.

-In the HK calculator, the CNY Extended Shutdown option models this extended closure window, excluding the entire block from working-day counts.
-Use it when your contract or business practice recognises the extended period — leave it off when only the three General Holidays apply.
+In the HK calculator, the CNY Extended Shutdown toggle models this window, excluding the entire block from working-day counts.
+Turn it on when your contract or industry practice recognises the extended period; leave it off when only the three General Holidays apply.

 2026 worked example